pkarsy/sshportfw/README.md

 ### STEP3 : Editing the forwardings.json file
 The program is looking for the file  ~/.congig/sshportfw/forwardings.json.
 It does not try to create it by itself.
 You can add entries for your devices in this file.

-A sample config looks like this: (You can copy-paste it and edit)
+A sample config looks like this: (You can copy-paste it and edit).
+This config uses a router at 10.5.2.1 and the other LAN devices to have 10.5.2.X addresses.
+Also we assume that local DNS is working, for example kyocera or kyocera.lan resolve to the IP of the device.
+You can completly ignore DNS by using the IP addresses.

 ```json
 [